Edberaga/Wegood4u-Mobile/README.md

 Role Progression: Users progress through distinct roles:

-- Subscriber: Default role after register.
+-- Subscriber: Default role after register.
 User with this role only able to view our partner stores location, blogs, and checking the setting.
+They are not able to participate member activities such as upload proof or travel or requesting for invitation code.

+In order to be member, User with Subscriber requires to:
+1. Required to confirm email address
+2. Required to confirm phone number
+3. Required to fill the questionnaires form

+The Confirm email address and phone number will be located at the account tab, while questionnaires form at Task tab

-- Member: After completing membership verification.
+-- Member: After completing membership questionnaire form and confirm email and phone number.
 Members can participate in the core activities.

-- Affiliate Member: A Member who has been approved by an admin and granted a unique invitation code.
+-- Affiliate Member: A Member who has been approved by an admin and granted a unique invitation code.
 This role unlocks the affiliate system features.

 Admin: A privileged user who manages the approval workflow and the affiliate system.